Poppro/PyreNet/README.md

 To be a bit more elaborate, this library offers a simple interface for home-cooked reinforcement based deep learning projects.
 It is optimized for running in a multi-threaded environment, seeking to offer performance and simple, essential, features without the complexity endured from larger-scale libraries.
 This library does not currently support back propagation.

 ### Thread Safety
-The library is designed to be fully thread-safe and can be used in multi-threaded enviroments.
+The library is designed to be fully thread-safe and can be used in multi-threaded environments.

 ## Quick Start